OxyX1/sworm/README.md

 one of our features are able to generate a custom rat extension with full source code and also have the ability to generate a exe at the same time.
 One of our good features is able to open a "rat_exe_lite" aka a version of the application version but only more undetectable and just to extend the extension version of the rat.

+## Whats better about this than xworm?

+This is BETTER because you have the source code and also theres a github repo dedicated FOR the desktop app not just web form.
+Yes some of you think its a ick.

 ## How to setup